FishyStix12/.dotfishingbot/README.md

 That being said, I would appreciate it if you could maintain a link back to Dotbot (or this repository) to help other people discover Dotbot.

+# How to connect and edit git from linux
+# By: Nicholas Fisher

 Dotbot and connecting my GitHub to my Linux ssh! <br />
 **`Connecting to github`** <br />
 ssh-keygen -t ed25519 <br />